nrs/kesitcik/README.md

-Kesitfalan
+kesitcik
 ==========
-This program aims to provide a framework for civil engineers to create and numerically analyze arbitrary composite beam cross sections governed by the Euler-Bernoulli beam theory equations.
+library for the numerical analysis of arbitrary composite beam cross sections governed by the Euler-Bernoulli beam theory equations

 The section is first discretized (using the award winning program Triangle (c) by Shewchuk) and then analyzed according to linear flexural strain relations.
 The main purpose of this project is to provide better estimations for the strength of composite cross sections, such as reinforced concrete cross sections.

 Installation
 ------------
 Run ``make`` in the main directory.

 Alternatively on a Windows system, you can import to Visual Studio or another IDE, or install Cygwin with necessary building tools.